24 Hidden Figures of the Civil Rights Movement You Need to Know About

-An anti-segregation activist, Ella Baker was a founding member of SNCC, a major player in the National Association for the Advancement of Colored People (NAACP) and the Southern Christian Leadership Conference (SCLC).
+An anti-segregation activist, Ella Baker was a founding member of the SNCC, as well as a major player in the National Association for the Advancement of Colored People (NAACP) and the Southern Christian Leadership Conference (SCLC).
 She remained a fervent advocate for equal rights until her death in 1986.

-Long before the Civil Rights Movement picked up steam in the 1950s, Hiram Revels was laying the groundwork for what was to come.
-Revels, a minister, became the first black man elected to the United States Senate, following which he became the first president of historically-black Agricultural and Mechanical College.
-And when you want to find inspiration to change your life, turn to the 50 Inspirational Success Quotes That Will Energize Your Days!
+Long before the civil rights movement picked up steam in the 1950s, Hiram Revels was laying the groundwork for what was to come.
+Revels, a minister and Civil War veteran, was the first black man elected to the U.S. Senate, a position he chose to leave to serve as president of Alcorn Agricultural and Mechanical College.
+He continued to be a staunch advocate for the integration of American schools and equal rights for African American workers.

 Amelia Boynton Robinson